openstack-archive/networking-calico/doc/source/index.rst

 networking-calico
 =================

-networking-calico is the Neutron 'stadium' sub-project that provides 'Calico' connectivity and security in an OpenStack/Neutron cloud.
+networking-calico is the Neutron stadium sub-project that provides 'Calico' connectivity and security in an OpenStack/Neutron cloud.

 Calico (http://www.projectcalico.org/) uses IP routing to provide connectivity